BexTuychiev/tricking-data-science/README.md

 <h2>Don't shy away...</h2>
 This is an open-source book, not an exclusive property of mine.
-If you have a trick or a resource of your own, create a pull request and give the great satisfaction of accepting my very first!
+If you have a trick or a resource of your own, create a pull request and give me the great satisfaction of accepting my very first!
 With your permission, I will add the trick to the book using Snappify—the tool I used for those interactive code blocks and maybe share it on LinkedIn.